-Adjusted earnings before interest, taxes, depreciation, and amortization ("Adjusted EBITDA") is the primary measure of segment profitability used by the CODM and is defined as income (loss) before income taxes, excluding the following:
+Adjusted earnings before interest, taxes, depreciation, and amortization ("Adjusted EBITDA") is the primary measure of segment profitability used by the Company's CODM and is defined as income (loss) before income taxes, excluding the following:

-- interest expense, depreciation, and amortization; - non-operating pension and other post-retirement employee benefit costs, which represent the components of net periodic pension (income) costs excluding the service cost component; - exchange (gains) losses included in other income (expense), net; - · restructuring, asset-related, and other charges; - asset impairments; - (gains) losses on sales of assets and businesses; and, - other items not considered indicative of the Company's ongoing operational performance and expected to occur infrequently.
+- interest expense, depreciation, and amortization; - non-operating pension and other post-retirement employee benefit costs, which represents the components of net periodic pension (income) costs excluding the service cost component; - exchange (gains) losses included in other income (expense), net; - restructuring, asset-related, and other charges; - (gains) losses on sales of assets and businesses; and, - other items not considered indicative of the Company's ongoing operational performance and expected to occur infrequently.

-The following table sets forth certain summary financial information for the Company's reportable segments as of, and for the years ended December 31, 2019, 2018, and 2017.
+The following table sets forth certain summary financial information for the Company's reportable segments as of, and for the years ended, December 31, 2020, 2019, and 2018.